ADD-ONS / MEDICATION

 -

-positive results of the DATAS II (Dabigatran Treatment of Acute Stroke II) trial
+positive results were reported in the DATAS II (Dabigatran Treatment of Acute Stroke II) trial

 -

-dabigatran 110/150mg vs. ASA, therapy initiated within 72h after TIA/minor stroke onset
+dabigatran 110/150mg vs. ASA was tested, with therapy initiated within 72h after TIA/minor stroke onset

 - a phase II prospective, randomized, open-label, blinded endpoint trial